DC reveals Dark Nights: Death Metal #5 and two new specials

-DC's latest epic multiversal meltdown event Dark Nights: Death Metal reaches a pinnacle this November, and the publisher has revealed early solicitations for Death Metal #5, in which the Darkest Knight has conquered the Multiverse, along with two tie-in issues focusing on the Main Man himself, Lobo, an evil version of the Super-Pets, and more.
+DC's latest epic multiversal meltdown event Dark Nights: Death Metal reaches a pinnacle this November, and the publisher has revealed early solicitations for the fifth of Death Metal's seven issues, in which the Darkest Knight has conquered the Multiverse, along with two tie-in issues focusing on the Main Man himself, Lobo, an evil version of the Super-Pets, and more.

 The newly announced tie-in one-shots include Dark Nights: Death Metal –Infinite Hour Exxxtreme, which features numerous creators telling classic DC stories from Lobo's perspective, and Dark Nights: Death Metal – The Multiverse Who Laughs, an anthology compiling several tales of different worlds in the Dark Multiverse, such a world populated by evil Super-Pets.